Due to COVID-19, Year 2 pupils who should have been screened in the summer of Year 1 will now complete their phonics screenings in the Autumn term.

 Phonics is the teaching of initial word sounds and blends to aid and encourage young children to learn to read.
-At St Philip's, we follow the Letters and Sounds initiative which was published by the Department of Education in 2007.
-It aims to build children's speaking and ;listening kills in their own right as well as to prepare children for learning to read by developing their phonic knowledge and skills.
+At St Philip's, phonics is taught following Letters and Sounds, supported by Phonics Bug, to create fun and engaging sessions for our children.
+Phonetically decodable books support children in their learning and allow them to apply their phonics learning at home.
+Our approach aims to build children's speaking and listening skills in their own right as well as to prepare children for learning to read by developing their phonic knowledge and skills.
 It sets out a detailed and systematic programme for teaching phonic skills for children from Reception through to Year 2.

 Phonics Screening Check